 Moving Averages: August Month-End Update

-The S&P 500 closed August with a monthly loss of 6.26% which follows a 1.98% gain in July.
-All three S&P 500 MAs and all five of the five Ivy Portfolio ETF MAs are signaling "Cash".
-In the table below, monthly closes that are within 2% of a signal are highlighted in yellow.
+The S&P 500 closed August with a monthly loss of 0.12% after a gain of 3.56% last month, its first monthly loss since February.
+All three S&P 500 MAs are signaling "invested" and all five Ivy Portfolio ETF MAs are signaling "invested"..
+In the table, monthly closes that are within 2% of a signal are highlighted in yellow.

 The Ivy Portfolio

 The above table shows the current 10-month simple moving average (SMA) signal for each of the five ETFs featured in The Ivy Portfolio.
 We've also included a table of 12-month SMAs for the same ETFs for this popular alternative strategy.